CT Premiere: ‘See How Good It Is (Psalm 133)’

 Read These Next

-- From the MagazineThe Harvest Is Plentiful, But the Workers Are DividedBiblical scholars and theologians have different ways of tending their own fields.
-What can they learn from each other?

-- RelatedWe Are All Baptists Now—So Let’s Not Fight Like ItAmerican democracy and democratized Christianity face a similar crisis of disunity.
+- From the MagazineI Wasn’t ‘Tough’ Enough for My Street-Fighting Family.
+God Showed Me I Didn’t Have to Be.How a quiet, bookish kid came to faith while living among rageaholics.

-- Editor's PickWhy Don’t We Sing Justice Songs in Worship?Let’s swap “sloppy wet kiss” for “break the arm of the wicked man.”
+- RelatedWhy Don’t We Sing Justice Songs in Worship?Let’s swap “sloppy wet kiss” for “break the arm of the wicked man.”

-Note: Update: “See How Good It Is (Psalm 133)” premiered on CT’s website Thursday.
-It is now widely available.